Please note: a valid prescription is required for all prescription medication.

 What is nifedipine used for?

-What are common nifedipine side effects?
+What are common side effects of nifedipine?

 How much does nifedipine cost?